G-RTOS/GeMRTOS/README.md

 FIG. 1: GRTOS multiprocessor system layout.

-## GRTOS with Intel Nios^®^ II[^1] processors
+## GRTOS with Intel Nios^??^??II[^1] processors

-The GRTOS multiprocessor system is implemented based on the Nios^®^ II processor of Intel Corporation.
+The GRTOS multiprocessor system is implemented based on the Nios^??^??II processor of Intel Corporation.
 The system architecture is designed using the Platform Designer tool from Intel Corporation.
 The GRTOS architecture is included in the GRTOS Multiprocessor compound IP that
-includes: Nios^®^ II processors, GRTOS controller, debugging monitor and interfaces, bridges and configuration memories.
+includes: Nios^??^??II processors, GRTOS controller, debugging monitor and interfaces, bridges and configuration memories.
 The GRTOS Multiprocessor IP allows designer an easy configuration of the multiprocessor architecture .